gravitywiz/test-inc/test.md

 Let's see how this looks when I merge it back into master unsquashed.

 Before I do that though, let's make another commit locally.

+## This was added in branch Three.

+Now, we will squash and merge.